 I believe that beginners will benefit from the standard handlebar and stem combo instead of an integrated cockpit.
 Components with external cable routing, especially the handlebar and stem, are easier to adjust or replace.
 So, if you don’t know what dimensions or bike fit will suit you best, you won’t have to pay a fortune to replace an integrated cockpit.

-Once you better understand what bike fit and geometry suits you, I recommend buying a bike with an integrated cockpit, mainly because of its cleaner look and better aerodynamics.
+Once you better understand what bike fit and geometry suit you, I recommend buying a bike with an integrated cockpit, mainly because of its cleaner look and better aerodynamics.

 Pros and Cons of Integrated Cockpits